redox-os/orbtk-book/book-en/src/ch02-02-workspace-orbtk-core.md

 widget.
 Before we can arrange the components on screen, their sizes, bounds and constraints have to be **measured**.
-The ordering process will result in a parent / child relation (`tree`), that is represented and handled in the **EMC**.
+The ordering process will result in a parent / child relation (`tree`), that is represented and handled in the **ECM**.
 In a next step, the tree components are **arranged**.
 The result is rendered into an output buffer.
 Last not least the updated areas are signaled to the output screen.